 South Georgia & The Falklands – 19-days from Buenos Aires to Stanley, Falklands

 Unlike most of the itineraries we have looked at so far, this itinerary does not go to Antarctica.
 However, it is included on the list because it follows the same model as the other Antarctica itineraries we have looked at so far.
 Guests will fly into Buenos Aires, then embark National Geographic Explorer in Ushuaia.
 Guests will spend two days in the Falkland Islands at the beginning of the trip, seven days at South Georgia Island in the middle of the trip, and three days in the Falkland Islands at the end of the trip.

 Epic Antarctic Voyage – 35-days from Buenos Aires to Dunedin, NZ

 This voyage different than those we’ve looked at so far because it starts in South America and ends in New Zealand.
 Guests will start their journey in Buenos Aires before embarking National Geographic Endurance in Ushuaia.
-After crossing the Drake Passage, guests will spend 21 days cruising Antartica, from the Antarctic Peninsula, to West Antartica, to the Ross Sea.
-After exploring Antartica, guests will spend two days in Macquarie Island, Australia before heading to explore New Zealand’s Sub-Antarctic Islands.
+After crossing the Drake Passage, guests will spend 21 days cruising Antarctica, from the Antarctic Peninsula, to West Antarctica, to the Ross Sea.
+After exploring Antarctica, guests will spend two days in Macquarie Island, Australia before heading to explore New Zealand’s Sub-Antarctic Islands.
 Guests will disembark the ship in Dunedin before heading back home.